MoritzKlasen/OpenSDB/README.md

 ---

-> Happy coding!
-If you run into any issues or have feature requests, feel free to open an issue on the [GitHub repository](https://github.com/MoritzKlasen/HTL-Dornbirn).
+>Happy coding!
+If you run into any issues or would like to request new features, feel free to open an issue on the [GitHub-Repo](https://github.com/MoritzKlasen/HTL-Dornbirn).

+Made with ❤️ by McScheleba